mars-college/mars.college/_pages/live.md

         </span>
     </h2>
     <p>
-        We encourage Martians to consider having some kind of personal transport to cover the distances between Mars and Bombay Beach.
-We are big fans of the <a href="/gallery/electric_unicycle/">electric unicycle</a>, and buy them in bulk.
-If you are interested in learning how to ride an electric unicycle with us, or joining our unicycling squad, <a href="/euc">please see this page</a>.
-We also have a collection of mountain bikes which can be freely borrowed.
+       We really can’t overstate our intense love of electric unicycles.
+Outside in the desert the distances between places you want to be are perfect for unicycles.
+They really transform your ability to inhabit an open rural space.
+We also have some old red beach cruisers.
+But it’s really all about the unicycles.

     </p>
     <p>&nbsp;</p>
     <p>&nbsp;</p>